Best Affordable Places to Live in South Carolina in 2025

 Photo credit: iStock/Marcopolo74

 Situated close to the Georgia border, Beaufort is a small town near the beach offering many restaurants and shopping options in the downtown area.
-You’ll find festivals and cultural events throughout the year, as well as highly rated public and private schools for families.
+You’ll find festivals and cultural events throughout the year, and families appreciate the highly rated public and private schools.

 Murrells Inlet, South Carolina